opendistro-for-elasticsearch/data-prepper/release/release-notes/odfe-data-prepper.release-notes-1.0.0.md

 ### Issue #2
-This release contains is backwards incompatible with data emitted by alpha/beta Data Prepper versions.
+This release is backwards incompatible with data emitted by alpha/beta Data Prepper versions.

 If your Elasticsearch cluster has ingested data from a previous version of Data Prepper, you will need to delete the data before running this release of Data Prepper by:
 1. Stopping any existing instances of Data Prepper